Stable Centres of Iwahori-Hecke Algebras of type A: Introduction

 Let us describe these results in the more familiar symmetric group case.
 The centre $Z(\mathbb{Z}S_n)$ has a basis consisting of conjugacy-class sums.
 Farahat and Higman proved that the multiplicative structure constants of this basis are evaluations of certain polynomials, and used these polynomials to define an algebra $\mathrm{FH}$ which canonically surjects onto $Z(\mathbb{Z}S_n)$ for any $n$ \cite{FarahatHigman}.
 It turns out that $\mathrm{FH}$ is isomorphic to $\mathcal{R} \otimes_{\mathbb{Z}} \Lambda$ where $\mathcal{R}$ is the ring of integer-valued polynomials and $\Lambda$ is the ring of symmetric functions.
 Moreover, this isomorphism can be interpreted as evaluation at Jucys-Murphy (``JM'') elements (see Section 3 of \cite{Ryba}).
 The relationship between JM elements and Gelfand-Zetlin bases of Specht modules leads to a short proof of the Nakayama Conjecture which determines the $p$-blocks of the symmetric group.
 One also obtains formulae for central characters of symmetric groups in terms of contents of partitions \cite{CorteelGoupilSchaeffer}.

 In the present paper, we explain how to extend all these facts about symmetric groups to Iwahori-Hecke algebras.
 Although $H_n(q)$ is not manifestly a group algebra, its centre still has a basis analogous to conjugacy class sums: the Geck-Rouquier basis.
 M\'{e}liot proved a polynomiality property for the multiplicative structure constants of the Geck-Rouquier basis which generalises the symmetric group case \cite{Meliot_Hecke}.
 This allows us to define an algebra $\mathrm{FH}_q$, which canonically surjects onto $Z(H_n(q))$ for each $n$.
 We check that $\mathrm{FH}_q$ degenerates to $\mathrm{FH}$ when $q=1$.
-Also we show that $\mathrm{FH}_q$ is isomorphic to $\mathcal{R}[q,q^{-1}] \otimes_{\mathbb{Z}} \Lambda$ via evaluation at JM elements.
-We use this to reprove the characterisation of blocks of $H_n(q)$, and give character formulae for Geck-Rouquier elements of Iwahori-Hecke algebras in terms of $q$-contents of partitions.
+Also we show that $\mathrm{FH}_q$ is isomorphic to $\mathcal{R}[q,q^{-1}] \otimes_{\mathbb{Z}} \Lambda$ via evaluation at JM elements, which proves a conjecture of Francis and Wang \cite{FrancisWang}.
+We use this to prove character formulae for Geck-Rouquier elements of Iwahori-Hecke algebras in terms of $q$-contents of partitions.
+Along the way, we reprove the characterisation of blocks of $H_n(q)$ using $\mathrm{FH}_q$.

 The structure of the paper is as follows.
 In Section \ref{sec:background}, we review properties of the ring of symmetric functions, $\Lambda$, as well as the Farahat-Higman algebra $\mathrm{FH}$.
 In Section \ref{section:Hecke_alg}, we discuss Iwahori-Hecke algebras and the Geck-Rouquier basis of $Z(H_n(q))$.
 In Section \ref{sec:FHq} we define the main object of the paper, $\mathrm{FH}_q$, check that it specialises to $\mathrm{FH}$ when $q=1$, and show that it is isomorphic to $\mathcal{R}[q,q^{-1}] \otimes_{\mathbb{Z}} \Lambda$ via JM evaluation.
 Finally in Section \ref{section:applications}, we explain how this theory determines the blocks of the Iwahori-Hecke algebra (over a field of arbitrary characteristic) and how we obtain character formulae for Geck-Rouquier basis elements in terms of the contents of partitions.